 Whether you’re picking up a deal on a previous-year Chrysler Pacifica PHEV, or considering picking up the new model, you might be wondering about plugging in at home.
 The car comes with a Level 1 trickle charger, but it’ll also take a Level 2 charger.
 Should you go through the hassle and expense of getting a charger installed at home?

 Pricing on Level 2 chargers can vary, but they tend to cost around $500 to purchase.
 The slightly more expensive ones have features like Wi-Fi and app support, but those features aren’t strictly necessary.
 We have this one at our office and it works well for our needs.
+If you want more Level 2 charger recommendations, check out our list of the best home EV chargers.

 Depending on where you live, and which company provides your electricity, there might be incentives by installing a charger at home.